dumitrescustefan/Romanian-Transformers/examples/README.md

 # Semantic similarity between tokens 'lac' in the second sentence is 0.6081207394599915
 ```

+As we can see in the first sentence the word 'lac' has the same meaning in both uses and the model returns a greater score than in the second sentence
+where the word has different meanings.

 ### Short example: Sentence embeddings

+To obtain a sentence embeddings we have multiple options.
+A simple approach could be to average the hidden layer of each token and obtain a vector of shape 768.

+``get_tokkens_embeddings_summ`` will return a vector of shape (768,) which will represent the sentence embedding.

+``sentence_similarity`` compares the cosine distance between two sentence embeddings.

 ```python
 from scipy.spatial.distance import cosine